Se habla español

 1. Assess your winter driving conditions and vehicle type: Determine the severity of winter weather in your area and consider whether your vehicle is an SUV or sedan.
 This will help you better understand the need for dedicated snow tires.

-2. Choose the correct size: Consult your vehicle’s owner’s manual or the tire placard on the driver’s side door jamb to find the appropriate tire size for your car.
+2. Choose the correct size: To find the appropriate tire size for your car, consult your vehicle’s owner’s manual or the tire placard on the driver’s side door jamb.

 3. Understand tread and rubber compound technology: Familiarize yourself with key features of snow tires, such as deeper tread depths and flexible rubber compounds that improve traction on icy roads.